2025–2026 United States redistricting: Maryland

-On November 4, 2025, Maryland Governor Wes Moore announced the formation of the Governor's Redistricting Advisory Commission, tasked with holding public hearings and providing recommendations for a new congressional map.
-The creation of the commission signaled an effort by state Democrats to consider redrawing Maryland’s congressional boundaries ahead of the 2026 United States House of Representatives elections, potentially to offset Republican gains in other states.
-However, the move has created divisions within the state's Democratic Party.
-State Senate President Bill Ferguson has expressed opposition to mid-decade redistricting, warning that the effort could invite legal challenges or ultimately cost Democrats seats.
-The five-member commission, chaired by U.S. Senator Angela Alsobrooks, also includes two gubernatorial appointees and two legislative leaders or their designees.
-The commission is expected to present its recommendations to the governor and the Maryland General Assembly by the end of 2025.
+On November 4, 2025, Moore formed the Governor's Redistricting Advisory Commission, tasked with holding public hearings and providing recommendations for a new congressional map.
+The creation of the commission signaled an effort by state Democrats to consider redrawing Maryland's congressional boundaries ahead of the 2026 elections, potentially to offset Republican gains in other states.
+The five-member commission, chaired by U.S. Senator Angela Alsobrooks, also included two gubernatorial appointees and two legislative leaders or their designees.
+On December 18, 2025, the commission voted to recommend that the state move forward with considering new congressional boundary maps, and on January 20, 2026, the commission voted to recommend a congressional map that would redraw the 1st congressional district to make it more favorable for Democrats.
+The map passed the Maryland House of Delegates by a 99–37 vote on February 2, 2026, after which Senate President Bill Ferguson said he would not hold a vote for the redistricting bill in the Senate.
+Ferguson expressed concerns that such a gerrymander would lead to the Maryland Supreme Court striking down the map, which U.S. representative Andy Harris predicted could lead to Republican gains in the state.